 As well, the North Country Trail system in Mackinac County covers over 40 miles.
 These trails are not groomed in the winter and make for great snowshoeing!

 The Straits Area Snowmobile Club maintains over 100 miles of snowmobile trails in Mackinac County.
 Visit www.straitsareasnowmobileclub.co to get the latest trail conditions and join their forum/blog!

 St. Ignace is home to hockey players and fans of all ages.
 The local ice arena, Little Bear East Arena and Event Center, provides an indoor ice facility for both skaters and hockey players.
 The arena hosts hockey and ice skating events from October through March each year.
 The facility offers skate rental and skate sharpening at a reasonable rate.
 The City of St. Ignace supports the St. Ignace Youth Hockey Association in order to make it possible for girls and boys from kindergarten through senior high school to play hockey.
 An outdoor rink is maintained on the ice of Moran Bay right in the downtown area.

 Pond Hockey Tournament

 Each February, St. Ignace hosts the annual Labatt Blue U.P.
 Pond Hockey Championships.
+The tournaments are held over two weekends, one designated for adults and the other for youth.
 Pond hockey is played on the outdoor rink with no goalies and four-on-four play action.